 11. Most beverages on board have an additional fee.
 There are several Princess drink packages or discount cards available:

 - Coffee Card: 15 speciality coffees, plus unlimited filter coffee and hot chocolate.
-Hubby and I shared our card.
+This card is allowed to be shared, as it’s not unlimited, and hubby and I shared ours.

 - Soda and More Card: Unlimited soft drinks, mocktails, juices, and hot chocolate.